New Smartwatch Comparison

 Where to Buy

-For the latest pricing, availability, and customer reviews, check each smartwatch on Amazon:
+For the latest pricing, availability, and customer reviews, check these watches on Amazon:

 Apple Watch Series 9 (GPS + Cellular, 45mm)